 Patriots' Josh Gordon: Listed as questionable this week

-Gordon (hamstring) is listed as questionable for Sunday night's game against the Lions.
+Gordon (hamstring) is listed as questionable for Sunday's game against the Dolphins after logging a limited practice Friday.

-The newly-acquired wideout was limited at practice all week and he's new to the Patriots offense, so it hard to predict how much of an impact he might make Sunday night, assuming he suits up.
-A wait-and-see approach seems prudent in Week 3, but beyond that, Gordon carries undeniable rest-of-season fantasy upside.
+Whether it's Gordon's hamstring issue or a case of the wideout not yet being up to speed with the Patriots' playbook, coach Bill Belichick has been non-committal about Gordon's Week 4 status.
+Our guess is that he'll be active Sunday, but official confirmation of that may not arrive until the release of the Patriots' inactives leading up to the team's 1:00 ET kickoff.
+If Gordon does suit up, it's hard to get a read on how involved he'd be in the New England game plan, thus making him a boom-or-bust lineup option in such a scenario.

 More News